nadeemlab/SPT/apiserver/README.md

 Use the generated `task_definition_pathstats_api_app.json`.

+Note the reference to the `pathstudies-db-access` role.
+You'll need to create a `pathstudies-db-access` role that basically looks like the `ecsTaskExecution` role but with additional permissions, access to the one system parameter store value needed in this configuration.

-Use the AWS Console to add a new Fargate task for the API server.
+Then use the AWS Console to add a new Fargate task for the API server.